 One of the biggest issues with robot vacuums that have a narrow brush roll and round frame is its limitations when it comes to edge cleaning.

-In this test though, the S6 Max did a decent job.
-If you look at the before and after photo above, it did a fairly decent job at cleaning the coffee grounds I scattered on the edges.
+In this test, though, the S6 Max did a decent job.
+If you look at the before and after photo above, the results were above average considering it scattered coffee grounds with its fast-spinning side brush.

 Carpet Cleaning Test